DominikBuchner/BOLDigger-commandline/README.md

 # BOLDigger-commandline

+Due to the update of Boldsystems from v4 to v5 BOLDigger2 as well as BOLDigger is currently not working.
+I'm working on an update, please stay tuned.
+I need access as much as any other users ;).

 BOLDigger as a command-line tool for easy implementation into bioinformatic pipelines.

 Before using please check that you have updated to the latest version of BOLDigger since BOLDigger-cline heavily relies on the current code of BOLDigger.